 The brook trout program scored the highest overall points in WHC’s evaluation, receiving full points for alignment with other regional plans for wetland monitoring, climate change, waterbodies protection, and biodiversity.
-The project has been nominated for an individual project award by the WHC.
+The project was recognized with an individual project award by the WHC.

 “We’ve put a lot of effort into the brook trout program over the past few years, so the fact that it scored so well in the final assessment by the WHC is something we’re really proud of,” said McKenna.

-OPG will officially receive the Certification for its Wesleyville site at the upcoming WHC Symposium in November.
+OPG officially received the Certification for its Wesleyville site and project award at the WHC Conservation Conference in November.

 Earlier this year, OPG’s South Central Operations received Gold Certification, and in 2018, OPG’s Eastern Operations hydroelectric group and its dual-fuelled Lennox GS received the same designation.
 In 2017, OPG’s Darlington and Pickering Nuclear stations were also recognized with WHC’s highest certification for conservation work at those sites.